 It is important that the ICS is developed in a way that ensures assets are both accessible and available during a stressed situation.
-If capital is held in the location where the risk resides, regulators and policyholders can be assured that it will be accessible in a stressed situation.
-In contrast, if capital is in a different location, it may not be of use for addressing a stressed situation.3 This can include situations such as funds subject to currency restrictions and funds held in one jurisdiction, where the regulator in that jurisdiction is unwilling or unable to allow funds to be used in other jurisdictions unless full payment to policyholders or creditors in his or her jurisdiction is assured.
+If capital is held in the location where the risk resides, then regulators and policyholders can be assured that it will be accessible in a stressed situation.
+In contrast, if capital is in a different location, then it may not be of use for addressing a stressed situation.
+This can include situations such as funds subject to currency restrictions and funds held in one jurisdiction, where the regulator in that jurisdiction is unwilling or unable to allow funds to be used in other jurisdictions unless full payment to policyholders or creditors in their jurisdiction is assured.

-Thank you for this opportunity to provide our views on the impact of the proposed international regulatory standards on U.S. insurers.
+Thank you for this opportunity to provide our views on proposed insurance capital rules.
 Actuaries have worked for many years with insurance and other financial sector policymakers to help develop prudent rules and regulations that address insurer solvency, including capital requirements.
-Actuarial expertise remains crucial to the creation of international and domestic insurance regulatory standards.
+Actuarial expertise remains crucial to the creation of international and domestic insurance regulatory and capital standards.